-Keyun is a computer scientist and author recognised internationally for her pioneering work on cloud forensics over the past decade.
-Her foundational work has made her one of the most cited scholars in this field in the world.
-She has ten years of rare expertise on cloud forensics, security and risk management, having worked in academia, edited the first academic reference book, trained law enforcement agencies, contributed to international standards developments widely adopted today, and advised global financial services organisations on their cloud transformation.
+Keyun is a world-renowned expert in cloud forensics, a cutting-edge branch of cybersecurity, having created the field during her PhD on cybercrime investigation in 2009.
+She has ten years of rare expertise on cloud security and risk management, having worked in academia, edited the world’s first academic reference book, trained law enforcement agencies, and contributed to international standards developments widely adopted today.
+Her work has resulted in significant uplifting of security, incident management and resilience of the global digital infrastructure.
+She has advised the world’s largest financial services organisations and the fastest growing fin-tech companies on their cloud security strategies and digital transformation.

-Keyun is currently working on her second project on cybernomics - a field in economics dedicated to the study of digital asset valuation and cyber risk measurement.
+Keyun is currently working on her second project on cybernomics - a new field in economics dedicated to the study of digital asset valuation and cyber risk measurement, tailored for the 4th Industrial Revolution.
+Her theories involve novel principles, laws and valuation models for digital assets, the backbone of our economy today.
+She was the first to academically propose a pair of risk units for measuring cyber risk, hekla and bitmort.
+The units were first published in the Journal of Computer & Security in 2016, the oldest journal in the field of cyber security.
 Her second textbook, “Digital Asset Valuation and Cyber Risk Measurement: Principles of Cybernomics”, has been published by Elsevier Economics in May 2019.
-She invented a pair of risk units for measuring cyber risk, hekla and bitmort.
-The units were first published in the Journal of Computer & Security in 2016.
-It is the oldest journal in the field of cyber security.

 Keyun holds a PhD in computer science and a diploma in art and design.
-She has a passion for art and trans-disciplinary innovation.
+She has a passion for trans-disciplinary innovation and design.

-Currently Keyun is Head of Security, Risk & Compliance at Google Cloud UK&I. She is a frequent speaker at industry and academic conferences about her work.
+Currently Keyun is Head of Security, Risk & Compliance at Google Cloud.
+She is a frequent speaker at industry and academic conferences about her work.
 She also speaks about inclusive and female leadership.

-Digital Asset Valuation and Cyber Risk Measurement - Principles of Cybernomics
+New book: Digital Asset Valuation and Cyber Risk Measurement (Elsevier, 2019)

 Keyun's second book investigates the most challenging areas of economic modelling for adding dollar values to digital assets and associated risks.
-It also redefines some of the fundamental principles of economics in the hyper-connected world.
+It is the first academic textbook that provides a comprehensive overview of the state of the art in the fields of digital asset valuation and cyber risk measurement.
+It also introduces novel theories and principles of Cybernomics, which redefines some of the fundamental principles of economics in the hyper-connected world.

 “Digital Asset Valuation and Cyber Risk Measurement: Economic Theories for the 4th Industrial Revolution"